SHAIBAL657/Express-API-Routing/README.md

 ~ http://localhost:3000 will route to index with out weather container.

-~ http://localhost:3000/all will through a alert box that <b>404 PAGE NOT FOUND!</b>
+~ http://localhost:3000/all will throw alert box that <b>404 PAGE NOT FOUND!</b>

 ~ Rate limit to hit the URL above to 1 in 30 seconds, if anyone hit more than this, we will display <b>403 HTTP Forbidden server responses</b>.

-~ If no weather data found, then through alert box that, the location is incorrect.
+~ If no weather data found, then throw alert box that, the location is incorrect.

 ~ When weather data for a location fetch for first time, it stores that into a JSON file, so next time if call that JSON file skipping the API call to RapidAPI.